moja-global/moja_global_docs/docs/DeveloperWorkflow/reviewing.rst

 --------------------------------

--  While suggesting changes in the pull requests, the key is to direct your suggestions at the code and not at the **author**.
-This promotes a healthy discussion instead of making someone feel that their code wasn't upto the mark.
+-  While suggesting changes in the pull requests, the key is to direct your suggestions towards the code and not at the **author**.
+This promotes a healthy discussion instead of making someone feel that their code wasn't up to the mark.
 -  Make sure the pull request is rebased and is in sync with the latest target branch.
 For providing the author instructions on how to do that, please direct them to our `pull request section of Git and